-Setting RDC = high, allows the master read (previous conversion result) during conversion mode.
+Setting RDC = high allows the master read (previous conversion result) during conversion mode.
+Usually, because the AD7612 is used with a fast throughput, this mode is the most recommended serial mode.
 In this mode, the serial clock and data toggle at appropriate instances, minimizing potential feed through between digital activity and critical conversion decisions.
-In this mode, the SDCLK period changes since the LSBs require more time to settle and the SDCLK is derived from the SAR conver-sion cycle.
-In this mode, the AD7610 generates a discontinuous SDCLK of two different periods and the host should use an SPI interface.
+In this mode, the SDCLK period changes since the LSBs require more time to settle and the SDCLK is derived from the SAR conversion cycle.
+In this mode, the AD7612 generates a discontinuous SDCLK of two different periods and the host should use an SPI interface.